Pumpapa/minimalmagic/content/SE/Parallellism.md

 # Multiple Cores

-Today, the largest desktop CPU's offer many cores: Intel i9: 18 cores; AMD Naples: 32 cores.
+Today, the largest desktop CPUs offer many cores: Intel i9: 18 cores; AMD Naples: 32 cores.
 For typical household use including gaming, about 16 cores is sufficient.

 For servers, larger CPU's exist: Intel Xeon Phi: 72 cores.
 Ampere releases a 128-core ARM processor aimed at servers.
 Since designing chips becomes more and more automated and accessible, more and more companies (offering more and more jobs to System Engineers) are creating novel solutions.